sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/RunSARLAgentJava.md

 ## Using the SRE Bootstrap

 In order to help you to use the bootstrap functions, the SARL API provides a static utility type, named [:sre:].
-In the following code, the [:sre:] utility type is used for retrieving the bootstrap.
+In the following Java code, the [:sre:] utility type is used for retrieving the bootstrap.

 		[:Success:]
 			package io.sarl.docs.bootstrap
 			import io.sarl.core.SRE
-			[:On]
 			class MyProgram {

 				static def main(arguments : String*) {